 #3.
 PDF Text Disappears After Saving or Editing

 Sometimes, your PDF looks exactly the way you want it.
-However, after saving or editing your PDF, some or all of the text goes missing.
+However, after saving or editing your PDF, the text disappears.
 You might notice blank sentences or paragraphs, or text that turns into empty boxes.

 This can happen right after adding comments, filling out forms, or optimizing the PDF for the web.
 The rest of the document, such as images or lines, still displays as normal.